-The Emergency Department (ED) at Chatham-Kent Health Alliance provides quality emergency care to patients with acute illnesses or injuries 24 hours a day, 7 days a week out of 2 sites: Chatham Campus and Sydenham Campus in Wallaceburg.
-The Chatham Campus sees approximately 120 patients per day and Sydenham Campus sees approximately 48 patients per day.
+The Emergency Department (ED) at Chatham-Kent Health Alliance provides quality emergency care to patients with acute illnesses or injuries 24 hours a day, 7 days a week out of two sites: Chatham Site and Wallaceburg Site.
+The Chatham Site sees approximately 120 patients per day and Wallaceburg Site sees approximately 48 patients per day.

 We have a team of specially trained health professionals that you may encounter on your visit to the Emergency Department.
-They work together to provide the best possible patient and family centred care.
-The team can be made up of Physicians, Nurse Practitioners, Physician Assistants, Registered Nurses, Registered Practical Nurses, Respiratory Therapists, Psychiatric Assessment Nurses, Lab Technologists, Diagnostic Imaging Technologists, Community Care Access (CCAC) Coordinators, Geriatric Emergency Management Nurses, and support staff.
+They work together to provide the best possible Patient and Family Centred Care.
+The team can be made up of Physicians, Nurse Practitioners, Registered Nurses, Registered Practical Nurses, Respiratory Therapists, Psychiatric Assessment Nurses, Lab Technologists, Sexual Assault/Domestic Violence Nurses, Diagnostic Imaging Technologists, Community Care Access Coordinators (CCAC), Geriatric Emergency Management Nurses, and support staff.

 Zone E, Level 1